SamChou05/SpinShop/README.md

 1. **JSON-LD Structured Data**: Highest priority, most reliable
 2. **OpenGraph Meta Tags**: Fallback for sites without JSON-LD
 3. **Text Scraping**: Last resort using regex and heuristics

-## Security & Compliance

-- ✅ Cryptographically secure RNG (crypto.getRandomValues)
-- ✅ No card details stored in extension
-- ✅ Stripe-compliant payment processing
-- ✅ Shadow DOM for style isolation
-- ⚠️ **Legal Notice**: Verify sweepstakes legality in your jurisdiction

-## Browser Support

-- Chrome 88+ (Manifest v3 support)
-- Edge 88+ (Chromium-based)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-This extension is for educational and entertainment purposes.
-Users should:
-- Verify local laws regarding sweepstakes and gambling
-- Only stake amounts they can afford to lose
-- Understand that this is a game of chance, not guaranteed savings

-The developers are not responsible for financial losses or legal issues arising from use of this extension.